 I really don't.

-I think it's some sort of a software I can't pretend to I can't pretend to be an expert on that.
+I think it's some sort of a software I can't pertain to.

 Jonathan, I mean, the case is overwhelming.

-It's incontrovertible, and we have a media covering for her, and we got a special counsel that's out for blood, and he's been he put together an abusively biased team of left-wing political hacks and Obama and Clinton and DNC donors and no Trump likers.
+And he put together an abusively biased team of left-wing political hacks and Obama and Clinton and DNC donors and no Trump likers.

-You know, Sean, uh two things.
+You know, Sean, two things.

-What's happening with this Russia investigation, what they're trying to do with Trump, it's not uh that they're seeking out to find out if the Russians clued with Trump and vice versa.
+What's happening with this Russia investigation, what they're trying to do with Trump, it's not that they're seeking out to find out if the Russians clued with Trump and vice versa.

-They're trying to um get Trump pinned into a corner where they can push the narrative on him and bury him.
+They're trying to get Trump pinned into a corner where they can push the narrative on him and bury him.

 That's what they're trying to do.